bifurcationkit/BifurcationKitDocs.jl/docs/src/plotting.md

 plot(diagram)
 ```

-where `diagram` is a branch computed after a call to `diagram, = bifurcationdiagram(...)`.
+where `diagram` is a branch computed after a call to `diagram = bifurcationdiagram(...)`.
 You can use the keywords provided by `Plots.jl` and the different backends.
 You can thus call `scatter(diagram)`.
 In addition to the options for plotting branches (see above), there are specific arguments available for bifurcation diagrams

 - `code` specify the part of the bifurcation diagram to plot.
 For example `code = (1,1,)` plots the part after the first branch of the first branch of the root branch.
 - `level = (-Inf, Inf)` restrict the branching level for plotting.